 \section{Abstract}

-Large-scale multiple testing under static factor models is commonly used to select skilled funds in financial market.
-However, static factor models are arguably too stringent as it ignores the serial correlation, which severely distorts error rate control in large-scale inference.
-In this manuscript, we propose a new multiple testing procedure under dynamic factor models that is robust to the nonlinear serial dependence(e.g., GARCH).
-The idea is to integrate a new sample-splitting strategy based on chronological order and a two-pass Fama-Macbeth regression to form a series of statistics with marginal symmetry properties and then to utilize the symmetry properties to obtain a data-driven threshold.
-We show that our procedure is able to control the false discovery rate (FDR) asymptotically under high-dimensional dynamic factor models.
-As a byproduct that is of independent interest, we establish a new exponential-type deviation inequality for the sum of random variables on a variety of functionals of linear and non-linear processes.
-Numerical results including a case study on hedge fund selection demonstrate the advantage of the proposed method over several state-of-the-art methods.
+Large-scale multiple testing under static factor models is widely used to detect sparse signals in high-dimensional data.
+However, static factor models are arguably too stringent because they ignore serial correlation, which seriously distorts error rate control in large-scale inference.
+In this manuscript, we propose a new multiple testing procedure under dynamic factor models that is robust to nonlinear serial dependence.
+The idea is to integrate a new sample-splitting strategy based on chronological order and a two-pass Fama--Macbeth regression to form a series of test statistics with marginal symmetry properties and then to use these properties to obtain a data-driven threshold.
+We show that our procedure can control the false discovery rate asymptotically under high-dimensional dynamic factor models. {As a byproduct of independent interest, we establish a new exponential-type deviation inequality for the sum of random variables over various functionals of linear and nonlinear processes.} Our numerical results, including a case study on hedge fund selection, demonstrate the advantage of our proposed method over several state-of-the-art methods.

 {\it Keywords:} Dynamic factor models; High-dimensional time series; Large-deviation theory; Multiple testing; Sample-splitting